 NOUN NOUN した (Duplication of Nouns in Japanese Slang)

-Type slang Meaning very characteristic/typical of NOUN; (too) much of NOUN Additional Info Also “NOUN NOUN している”.
-It usually contains a negative meaning but not always.
-Due to the flexibility of the expression, it is not commonly listed in a dictionary and it’s even hard to google it.
-Another example of such expressions is ABCのAの字もない.
-Note that it’s very slang and some Japanese people (esp. old generations) may not understand it.
-Example 観光地観光地した場所はあまり好きじゃない I don’t quite like a typical touristy spot. チーズチーズしたピザが食べたい気分 I feel like having a quite cheesy pizza このパジャマはパジャマパジャマした感じがなく、今風でお洒落だ。 This pyjama doesn’t look like a stereotypical pyjama (that a dad would wear), and looks modern and fashionable.
-Related … Continue reading NOUN NOUN した (Duplication of Nouns in Japanese Slang)Read More
+Type slang Meaning very characteristic/typical of NOUN; (too) much of NOUN Additional Info Also “NOUN NOUN してる”.
+It usually contains a negative meaning (but not always).
+Due to the flexibility, this expression is not commonly registered in a dictionary (and it’s even hard to google it).
+Another example of such an expression is ABCのAの字もない.
+Note that this is a slang expression and some Japanese people (esp. old generations) may not understand it.
+Example 観光地観光地してる場所はあまり好きじゃない I don’t quite like a typical touristy spot. チーズチーズしたピザが食べたい気分 I feel like having a quite cheesy pizza このパジャマはパジャマパジャマした感じがなく、今風でお洒落だ。 This pyjama doesn’t look like a stereotypical pyjama (that a dad would wear), and looks modern and fashionable. … Continue reading NOUN NOUN した (Duplication of Nouns in Japanese Slang)Read More